 \subsection{Main Results on HVSBench}

-\textbf{Quantitative Evaluation.} Table~\ref{tab:leaderboard} presents the evaluation results on HVSBench, highlighting that current open-source and proprietary MLLMs still underperform in aligning with HVS.
-For example, GPT4-o falls short in several metrics, such as Prominence, Prioritizing, and Searching accuracy, where it performs worse than several open-source models such as Qwen2~\cite{wang2024qwen2vl}.
-Notably, Qwen2~\cite{wang2024qwen2vl} achieves the best overall performance, with LLaVA-OV~\cite{li2024llava_onevision} following closely behind.
-Both models even surpass GPT4-o overall, demonstrating the potential of recent open-source MLLMs.
+\textbf{Quantitative Evaluation.} Table~\ref{tab:leaderboard} presents the evaluation results on HVSBench, highlighting that current open-source and proprietary MLLMs still underperform in aligning with HVS. \ysqq{Diverse human participants achieved strong performance (OA: 0.7438).} \ysqq{Given individual differences in saliency and cognitive science~\cite{koehler2014saliency}, this performance is both high and reasonable, which further validates the quality of our benchmark.} \ysqq{Humans (OA: 0.7438) clearly outperform both random guessing (OA: 0.2806) and the best MLLMs (best OA: 0.4851) in all metrics.} \ysqq{The top-performing MLLMs are the open-source Qwen3-VL-235B (OA: 0.4851) and the proprietary Gemini-2.5-pro (OA: 0.4754).
+Notably, the best open-source model slightly outperforms the best proprietary model.
+Both models significantly surpass older models like GPT4-o (OA: 0.3946), demonstrating the rapid potential of recent MLLMs.}

-In Free-viewing, only LLaVA-OV~\cite{li2024llava_onevision} and Gemini-1.5-Flash~\cite{team2024gemini} outperform random guessing in terms of accuracy.
-The situation improves slightly in the field of Searching.
-Specifically, both LLaVA-OV~\cite{li2024llava_onevision} and Qwen2~\cite{wang2024qwen2vl}, and two proprietary MLLMs, greatly outperform random guessing in accuracy.
+In Free-viewing (Acc Q8,Q10), several models now outperform random guessing (0.3750), including LLaVA-OneVision (0.3888), Gemini-2.5-pro (0.4082), and the top-performing Qwen3-VL-235B (0.5054).
+The performance is even stronger in Searching (Acc Q11,Q13), where numerous models like LLaVA-OneVision (0.4913), Gemini-2.5-pro (0.5810), and Qwen3-VL-235B (0.6259) significantly surpass the random guess baseline (0.3752).
 A possible explanation is that in Free-viewing, which is a pure vision field that reflects HVS behavior without conditioning, these models exhibit behaviors that differ from humans.
 In contrast, Searching involves more defined objectives and patterns that are uniform and predictable, making them easier for MLLMs to align with.

-However, almost all methods perform poorly on scanpath similarity metrics (``M-Dir'' and ``M-Pos'' in Free-viewing (Q9) and Searching (Q12)), underperforming random guessing, except for Qwen2~\cite{wang2024qwen2vl} in searching.
+Despite this progress, the gap to human performance remains.
 These results suggest significant room for scanpath prediction for current MLLMs.
-The Sec.~F in supplementary materials shows the detailed benchmark on all 13 question types.
+The Sec.~6 in supplementary materials shows the detailed benchmark on all 13 question types.